 This activity is designed for gastroenterologists, hospitalists, internal medicine specialists, and other healthcare professionals (physicians-in-training, nurses, pharmacists, physicians' assistants, etc.) involved and/or interested in the therapeutic management of patients with IBD.

-Upon completion of this activity, participants should be able to:
+Upon successful completion of the clinical track, participants will be better able to:

 Upon successful completion of the basic science track, participants will be better able to: